pulumi/actions/README.md

 - `work-dir` (optional) - The location of your Pulumi files.
 Defaults to `./`.

-- `project-name` (optional) - The name of the Pulumi project in which the command will be ran

 - `cloud-url` - (optional) - the Pulumi backend to login to.
 This would be the equivalent of what would be passed to the `pulumi login` command.
 The action will login to the appropriate backend on your behalf provided it is configured